sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="addRegistrationOrDeviceToken"></a>
 # **addRegistrationOrDeviceToken**
-> AddRegistrationOrDeviceTokenResponse addRegistrationOrDeviceToken(userId, tokenType, apiToken, addRegistrationOrDeviceTokenData)
+> AddRegistrationOrDeviceTokenResponse addRegistrationOrDeviceToken(apiToken, userId, tokenType, addRegistrationOrDeviceTokenData)

 Add a registration or device token